BeryJu/gravity/docs/content/docs/dhcp/migration/ms_dhcp.md

 This file contains information about all scopes, their leases and reservations, and any extra options.

-Transfer the resulting .xml file to the server running Gravity, and make sure it's available to Gravity (it can be moved into the `/data` container mount).

 ### Import data into Gravity

+##### Web (requires Gravity v0.24+)

+Click on the **Create** button on the *DHCP Scopes* page and enter the name for a new scope.
+On the next page select **Import** and continue.
+Select the XML file exported above.
+Gravity will import all leases and reservations into the new scope.

+##### CLI

+The resulting .xml file from above must be transferred to the server running Gravity, and must be accessible in the Gravity container (it can be moved into the `/data` container mount).

 Within the Gravity container, run the following command to import the data: